aidanaden/coinhall-research/backend/proposed-api-design.md

 ### Proposed

-Move to store prices in pairs API
+Move to store historical and latest prices in pairs API

 ## Latest Prices API (`/dashboard` and `/charts`)